30th March to 5 April 2020

 Today, I have been working across both my businesses, marketing my services to try to replace lost income from baby first aid courses that I would normally have expected in the next couple of months.
 I received a lovely video testimonial from a financial adviser, Naomi Haynes who hired me to write her About Me webpage and her LinkedIn profile.
 Here’s what she had to say:

-I’ve also added a third free online antenatal session on 14th April to help pregnant women whose NHS classes were cancelled.
+I’ve also added a third free online antenatal session on 14th April to help pregnant women whose NHS classes were canceled.
 These are proving popular and I hope that I can provide much needed support for these parents-to-be at this difficult time.

 The Zoom Inn was open for business last night. – my networking group got together on Zoom for a virtual drink.
 It was good to catch up with friendly faces outside of the business context.
 We had a laugh which helped to release tension and stay connected.
 We are planning to meet again next week.
 Could get messy!